-A.7 Integration and Segregation
+A.78 Integration and Segregation

 This section discusses integration and segregation of the population by protected classes including race and ethnicity, disability status, familial status, and income status.
 The section concludes with an analysis of racially and ethnically concentrated areas of poverty and affluence.
+Figure A-15 provides a summary of segregation and integration in Los Gatos and the County.